 Money Market Funds Risk.
 Money market funds are subject to management fees and other expenses, and the Fund's investments in money market funds will cause it to bear proportionately the costs incurred by the money market funds' operations while simultaneously paying its own management fees and expenses.
-An investment in a money market fund is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency; it is possible to lose money by investing in a money market fund.
+An investment in a money market fund is not a deposit in a bank account and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency; it is possible to lose money by investing in a money market fund.
 To the extent that the Fund invests in money market funds, the Fund will be subject to the same risks that investors experience when investing in money market funds.
 These risks may include the impact of significant fluctuations in assets as a result of the cash sweep program or purchase and redemption activity in those funds.

 Money market funds are open-end registered investment companies that historically have traded at a stable \$1.00 per share price.
 However, money market funds that do not meet the definition of a "retail money market fund" or "government money market fund" under the 1940 Act are required to transact at a floating NAV per share (i.e., in a manner similar to how all other non-money market mutual funds transact), instead of at a \$1.00 stable share price.
-Money market funds may also impose liquidity fees and redemption gates for use in times of market stress.
+Money market funds may also impose liquidity fees in certain circumstances, including times of market stress or heavy redemptions.
 If the Fund invested in a money market fund with a floating NAV, the impact on the trading and value of the money market instrument may negatively affect the Fund's return potential.